 It looks and behaves similar to honey, displaying a comparable fluid consistency but surprisingly and pleasantly lacking stickiness.
 When you apply it, you almost expect it to drip off your face, but it doesn’t.
 It stays where you place it for the entire application (although a hot climate might compromise this property).
 It’s a tinted shade of clear when applied, so it looks like you’re wearing a shiny glaze on your face.

 So in response to the product claims, yes it did deeply cleanse by opening up the pores and flushing them out through that gentle massage.
+My face looks fresh.
 Whether my skin looks younger after application is doubtful, but I don’t think any mask can offer instant results for ageing skin.
 Perhaps with long term use, the anti-ageing effects may become more apparent.
-However, given the application is likely to be no more than 2-3 times a week (in my case 1-2 times a week), any wrinkle reduction that could be solely attributed to this product would take a long time to become detectable.
+However, given the application is likely to be no more than 2-3 times a week (in my case 1-2 times a week), any wrinkle reduction that could be solely attributed to this product is unlikely.

 What’s not in doubt are the nourishing and moisturising effects of this mask.
-After rinsing, skin feels clean, plump, bright and fresh without any sign of tightness, in a perfect state to receive the remainder of my evening skincare.
+After rinsing, skin feels clean, plump, bright and fresh without any sign of tightness, in a perfect state to receive the remainder of my skincare routine.

-Whether you have the targeted skin type (ageing, sensitive or problem), or have perfect skin, I would suggest giving this mask a try.
+Whether you have the targeted skin type (ageing, sensitive or problematic), or have perfect skin, I would suggest giving this mask a try.
 If not for its soothing and repairing properties, simply to enjoy the cleansing and warming effects of ginseng.
 It’s an experience, well worth the effort and cost.
-I am looking forward to trying the other wash-off masks by I’m from.

 |Purifying and soothing to the skin||Only available online in Australia|